elmar-hinz/Ext/README.md

 In the first steps you store all requied values into the array of `ext_emconf.php` by using the appropriate `ext` commands.
-You at least set your username for ter and the new version to use.
+You at least set your username for ter and the new version to upload.

-Don't store you password into `ext_empconf.php`., stupid!
+Don't store your password into `ext_empconf.php`, stupid!

 In the final step you call the upload command with your password.